Transcript

 Some people might look at it and say, "Hey, that's just a risk that we run, that’s the cost of doing business.
 If it happens it happens and that's okay.”
 Okay.
 I'm saying, "No, I would rather have a different portfolio that has a much lower likelihood of experiencing something like that."

 We know you don't get something for nothing, so how would I build a portfolio that makes me comfortable?
 Well, it would need to minimize that lost decade risk, it would need to minimize the risk of dramatically underperforming equities in a bull market.
 I think it's bad to not make money when the GDP is growing, the economy is growing, and the stock market's doing well.
 I feel like that money is there for the making and you should have the courage and the fortitude to participate.
 How would you do that?
-How would you ensure that you would benefit from being an investor when investors are making money in stocks, but also protect yourself from a lost decade or hyperinflation or any of these other things?
+How would you ensure that you would benefit from being an investor when investors are making money in stocks, but also protect yourself from a lost decade or any of these other things?
 That's where using some of the other ingredients the right way comes into play.

 If you just stick it in stocks and bonds, you do fine in most market environments but you do tragically bad in an environment like the 1970s, or an environment like the great depression.
 If you participate in commodities and currencies the way I think money is made in those particular sectors, it gives you something that I believe makes money over time, competitively, but is fundamentally different from the risk and reward of stocks, and it's fundamentally different from the risk and reward of bonds, so it's truly a diversifier.